-Increased operating expenses, recorded during the fourth quarter of 2015, primarily relate to the recognition of a \$70.7 million impairment of intangible exploration assets related to the Company's remaining exploration Blocks in Ethiopia.
+Increased operating expenses, recorded during the fourth quarter of 2015, primarily relate to the recognition of a \$70.7 million impairment of intangible exploration assets related to the Company's exploration Blocks in Ethiopia.
 Operating expenses also increased during the quarter as a result of an increase of \$1.1 million in professional fees which were incurred associated with entering into the Maersk farmout agreement.

-Decreased operating expenses, recorded during the second quarter of 2016, primarily relate to the decrease of \$1.1 million in professional fees which were incurred during the fourth quarter of 2015 and the first quarter of 2016 relating to the Maersk farmout agreement.
+Decreased operating expenses, recorded during the second quarter of 2016, primarily relate to the decreased professional fees, which were being incurred during 2015 and the first quarter of 2016 relating to the Company's farmout efforts.